OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 Another window will open, called *Enable e-Consent.*

 - Under *Primary settings,* the first two fields ask you to specify the variables for the first and last names of the participant.
 If your consent form has only one field for the participant's name, put it in the first name field.
-- Scroll down to *Additional settings* and use the drop-down menu for *Signature field #1* to select the participant's signature, as shown below.
+- Scroll down to *Force signature field(s) to be erased if participant clicks Previous Page button while on the certification page?* section.
+Use the drop-down menu for *Signature field #1* to select the participant's signature, as shown below.

    ![Select participant's signature field](images/econsent/signature-participant.jpg){width="80%"}